-Deloitte Touche Tohmatsu Certified Public Accountants LLP, or Deloitte, has served as our independent registered public accounting firm since 2018, and the reports of Deloitte our consolidated financial statements have contained no adverse opinion or disclaimer of opinion and were not qualified as to uncertainty, audit scope or accounting principle.
-During the whole service period, there has been no disagreements between us and Deloitte on any matter of accounting principles or practices, financial statement disclosure, or auditing scope or procedure, which disagreements if not resolved to the satisfaction of Deloitte would have caused them to make reference to the disagreements in their audit reports.
+Marcum Asia CPAs LLP or Marcum Asia, has served as our independent registered public accounting firm since 2021, and the reports of Marcum Asia of our consolidated financial statements have contained no adverse opinion or disclaimer of opinion and were not qualified as to uncertainty, audit scope or accounting principle.
+During each of the years ended December 31, 2021 and 2022, and in the subsequent interim period through the Dismissal Date, there has been no (i) disagreements as defined in Item 16F(a)(1)(iv) of

+Form 20-F between us and Marcum Asia on any matter of accounting principles or practices, financial statement disclosure, or auditing scope or procedure, which disagreements if not resolved to the satisfaction of Marcum Asia would have caused them to make reference to the disagreements in their audit reports, or (ii) reportable events as defined in Item 16F(a)(1)(v) of Form 20-F other than the material weaknesses identified as of December 31, 2021 and 2022, respectively, as reported in the Company's 2021 and 2022 annual reports on Form 20-F filed with the U.S. Securities and Exchange of Commission (the "SEC") on April 29, 2022 and April 28, 2023, respectively.

-During our fiscal years ended December 31, 2018 and 2019 and until the engagement of Marcum Asia, neither we nor anyone on our behalf has consulted with Marcum Asia on either (i) the application of accounting principles to a specified transaction, either completed or proposed, or the type of audit opinion that might be rendered on our financial statements, and neither a written report nor oral advice was provided to the us by Marcum Asia which Marcum Asia concluded as an important factor considered by the Company in reaching a decision as to any accounting, auditing or financial reporting issue, or (ii) any matter that was the subject of a disagreement, as that term is defined in Item 16F(a)(1)(iv) of Form 20-F (and the related instructions thereto) or a reportable event as set forth in Item 16F(a)(1)(v)(A) through (D) of Form 20-F.
+During our fiscal years ended December 31, 2021 and 2022 and until the engagement of Deloitte, neither we nor anyone on our behalf has consulted with Deloitte on either (i) the application of accounting principles to a specified transaction, either completed or proposed, or the type of audit opinion that might be rendered on our financial statements, and neither a written report nor oral advice was provided to the us by Deloitte which Deloitte concluded as an important factor considered by the Company in reaching a decision as to any accounting, auditing or financial reporting issue, or (ii) any matter that was the subject of a disagreement, as that term is defined in Item 16F(a)(1)(iv) of Form 20-F (and the related instructions thereto) or a reportable event as set forth in Item 16F(a)(1)(v)(A) through (D) of Form 20-F.